ned-chambers/uncovering-hidden-bias-in-dating-apps-EDA/README.md

 # 🔥 Improving Tinder match rates and reducing racial bias: An Exploratory Data Analysis of Speed Dating data using Python

-An in-depth analysis of Tinder Speed Dating data, exploring factors that influence successful matches.
+An in-depth analysis of Speed Dating data in a case study for Tinder, exploring factors that influence successful matches.
 This project demonstrates Exploratory Data Analysis (EDA) skills in Python, including data cleaning, visualisation, interpretation, and reporting.

 ---